BestModules-Libraries/BME82M131/README.md

 BME82M131
 ===========================================================

-The BME82M131 is an ambient light detection module launched by Flextron, which uses I2C communication methods.
-This document describes the Arduino Lib function and Arduino Lib installation method of BME82M131.
-Examples demonstrate features such as reading ambient light intensity.
+The Best Modules BME82M131 is an ambient light detection module, which uses the I2C communication method.
+This document describes the Arduino Lib function of the BME82M131 and how to install the Arduino Lib.
+The example demonstrates how to obtain the ambient light intensity.

 This library can be installed via the Arduino Library manager.
 Search for **BME82M131**.